Zeeson/noteApp/README.md

+# wejapa_week3-notepad-
-# noteApp
+# By: Ibrahim Saliman

-This is note app written with Node File system module for Wejapa 2020 internship program as an Intern
+This is a noteApp built with node